COGMLS/UtilityLibs/Libraries/VersionLib/VersionLib/README.md

 - Support to create objects versions without warning messages with wrapper constructors.
 - **CHANGED `build_type_number` VARIABLE TO `build_revision` TO A BETTER COMPREHENSION.**
 - Add support to compare versions with build information.

-### Implementations under development:

-- Add Version Lib errors and exceptions components
-- Add and update all documentation for the Version Library
 - Replace `BuildType` enum to `VersionBuildType` class as main storage of version release type
     - *Only Alpha:* Experimental support to `VersionBuildType`
     - *Only Alpha:* Experimental `VersionBuildType` can now hold a vector of multiple release data using `BuildRelease` objects
 - *Only Alpha:* Experimental support to new `BuildType` entries: `PRE_ALPHA`, `CANARY`, `DEVELOPMENT`, `PRE_RELEASE`. **NOTE: Those new entries are not part of Semantic Versioning and can be removed in other development versions if they do not stand for a better permissive approach.**
+- Add `BuildRelease` class to store `BuildType` and `revision` in same place.
+- **Redesign the internal components to support correctly the new data types**

+### Implementations under development:

+- Add Version Lib errors and exceptions components
+- Add and update all documentation for the Version Library
 - Complete support to Semantic Versioning (including combined releases - alpha.beta and others)
 - Support to mathematical approach to determinate the release and revision information data is higher, lower or equal to another.
-- Add `BuildRelease` class to store `BuildType` and `revision` in same place.
 - Support to combined build type information.
 I.e. `1.0.0-alpha.beta`
 - Support to build metadata in version string
-- **Redesign the internal components to support correctly the new data types**
 - Add `VersionType` to identify the versioning type
 - Add `idVersionType` method to identify the type of versioning
 - Add generic approach to `VersionData`
 - Add official library Semantic Versioning (`SemVer`) class
-- Add updated `toVersionStruct3` method, to identify a better component detection
+- Add updated ~~`toVersionStruct3`~~ `toSemVerTokens` method, to identify a better component detection
 - Add `BuildMetadata` class to store the build metadata
+- Add VersionToken
+- Add VersionTokenData

 ### Future Implementations: